Men’s Swimwear Guide | Pick The Best Swimming Shorts

 Sound the trumpets, rally the boys, grab the Pimm’s, as it is finally swimming short season.
 In the UK there’s only a short amount of time where we can get our chicken legs out and finally enjoy the heat.
 That time is finally here, so you need to get a pair of trusty swimming shorts to take full advantage of the situation.
-But what are the best swimming shorts for men?
+But what are the best swim shorts for men?
 What length should your swimming shorts be?
 And is there ever a time for budgie smugglers?
 (That’s going to be a hard no on that last one).
 Here we’ll dive right in and answer all your questions with our biggest swimwear do’s and don’ts, so you’re beach ready.
+If it’s any other kind of shorts you’re looking for, check out the ultimate shorts guide.

 Men’s Swimwear Don’ts